 - Maximizing efficiency of rooms

-- Hands-on organization
+- Hands-on and virtual organization

 - Designing/implementing custom filing solutions

 - Creating processes to maintain order and reduce clutter

 Want to get started with an organizing collaboration?

 As an organizer, one of the first steps when I’m working with a new client is identifying which type of disorganization they’re dealing with.
 Making this determination is a crucial first step in understanding how we can best work together to help them get and stay organized.

 Home and/or work spaces contain too much stuff and multiple efforts to organize have not resulted in success.
 Those struggling with chronic disorganization may also suffer with disorganization relating to time and process, or struggle with challenges like ADHD, OCD, Anxiety, Depression, etc.